gardener/kupid/README.md

 The steps for installing kupid on a Kubernetes cluster for development and/or trial are given below.
 These are only development installation steps and not intended for any kind of production scenarios.
-For anything other than development or trial purposes, please use your favourite CI/CD toolkit.
+For anything other than development or trial purposes, please use your favorite CI/CD toolkit.

 ### Building the docker image